The Information and Digital Group

 In April 2020, Tony Pauley was appointed as Warwick’s first Chief Information & Digital Officer, with a brief to execute the ICO Action Plan, to lead the Security and Information Management change programme and to enable Digital Transformation at Warwick in line with the University's 2030 Strategy.

 Coinciding with other changes to existing Professional Services structures, this resulted in the creation of the Information & Digital Group (IDG).

 The IDG brings together IT Services, the Library, Strategic Planning and Analytics (SPA), the SPI team and the Information Security and Management teams - with the exception of the team supporting the Data Protection Officer, Rachel Gower and her Legal and Compliance Services team.
 You can see the IDG structure on this diagram.

-The IDG teams will be focused to deliver on the CIDO’s original brief and to achieve the University’s 2030 vision.
+The IDG teams will be focused to deliver on the CIDO’s original brief and enable the University’s 2030 vision.
 This requires a significant programme of work – which is broken down into three overlapping phases: